revbayes/revbayes.github.io/tutorials/ctmc/index.md

     directory as your `data` folder.

 -   Modify `mcmc_HKY.Rev` by including the
-    necessary parameters to specify the HKY substitution model.
+    necessary parameters to specify the HKY substitution model. *Be sure to change the output file names given to the monitors.*

--   Run an MCMC analysis to estimate the posterior distribution under the HKY substitution model.
+-   Run a MCMC analysis to estimate the posterior distribution under the HKY substitution model.

 -   Are the resulting estimates of the base frequencies equal?
 If not,